cosmos72/schemesh/README.md

 Shell builtins can be listed by typing `help` at the prompt, and help for each builtin can be viewed by typing `help NAME` at the prompt.

-The documented scheme functions currently include:
+The documentation currently include:

 * Prompt customization, see [doc/lineedit/ansi.md](doc/lineedit/ansi.md)

 * Key bindings customization, see [doc/lineedit/key.md](doc/lineedit/key.md)

+* Loading schemesh as a library from plain Chez Scheme, see [doc/schemesh_as_library.md](doc/schemesh_as_library.md)

 Most other scheme functions are not (yet) documented.